 Inspecting the subject property

 Our first task at Tierney Appraisals is to inspect the property to ascertain its true status.
 We must physically see features, such as the number of bedrooms and bathrooms, the location, amenities, etc., to ensure they really are there and are in the shape a typical person would expect them to be.
 The inspection often includes a sketch of the house, ensuring the square footage is proper and illustrating the layout of the property.
 Most importantly, the appraiser looks for any obvious amenities - or defects - that would affect the value of the house.

-Once the site has been inspected, an appraiser uses two or three approaches to determining the value of real property: a paired sales analysis, a replacement cost calculation, and an income approach when rental properties are prevalent.
+Once the site has been inspected, an appraiser uses two or three approaches to determining the value of real property: sales comparison and, in the case of a rental property, an income approach.

 Valuation Using the Income Approach

 In the case of income producing properties - rental houses for example - we may use a third approach to value.
 In this situation, the amount of income the real estate generates is factored in with other rents in the area for comparable properties to determine the current value.